-Q: I’m an expat Australian, and I have been living in Singapore for quite a few years.
+Q: I’m an expat Australian, and I have been living in Europe for quite a few years.
 I am 57 and I want to access my superannuation to buy a property.
 Is that possible?
 I have no idea if I will retire back in Australia or stay here, but my view is that if I do retire back in Australia, I will sell the property to fund my retirement.

 A: I have divided your question into 2 questions: